josephhuang08/student-guide/docs/content-onboarding/KATA.md

-# Wroking with Toyoyta KATA workflow
+# Working with Toyoyta KATA workflow

 Toyota Kata is a systematic approach for developing continuous improvement habits that stick.
 The Toyota Kata framework turns scientific thinking into a practical skill anyone, and any organization, can learn through the deliberate practice of a four-step learning and discovery process.
 By following the Toyota Kata structure, we will elegantly move from our current state to our desired future state.